pixelpark/ppnet/README.md

 #Server / Proxy
 If you want to run PPnet behind a Proxy, especially the connection to the CouchDB, you should use server.js.
 You find the file and a readme in the folder "server".

+#Video
+There is a somewhat [outdated video of PPnet in action](https://www.youtube.com/watch?v=DYPGQlC5SVA&feature=youtu.be) which will updated soon.

 # Build
 You can find more build instructions [here](https://github.com/pixelpark/ppnet/blob/master/BUILD.md).
 # Team